Apples

 Body

-Cut apples can darken quickly when exposed to air.
-Although browned apples are harmless, they lose their crisp texture and may continue to darken through the preservation process, resulting in a discolored product.
-Use one of several pre-treatment options on cut apples to help prevent cut apples from browning.
+Cut apples darken quickly when exposed to air.
+Although browned apples are harmless, they lose their crisp texture.
+One of several pre-treatment options can help prevent cut apples from browning.

 Pretreatment Options